Technology is always evolving, and that includes display technologies used in the viewing of feature films.

 Director Paul Thomas Anderson is a master of cinematic techniques, from dialogue structure to editing.
 In his semi-biographical comedy Boogie Nights (based on the real guy John Holmes), he uses grainy film footage to show his 70s star in action.

 The flickering footage and blurred frames echo that of 35mm film stock, distancing us from the reality of what's happening.
-When we cut back to Dirk Diggler's real life (played by Mark Wahlberg), it's a more familiar 2.39:1.
+When we cut back to Dirk Diggler's real life (played by Mark Wahlberg), it's in the more familiar 2.39:1 aspect ratio.

 8. 500 Days of Summer (2009)